Discover the 10 BEST things to do in Santorini, Greece. I'll show you what NOT TO MISS!

-The white-washed villages of Santorini seem to be built right on top of each other, climbing up the steep walls of the caldera...one thousand feet above sea level.
-Combine that with bright blue rooftops and turquoise waters and you’ve got yourself one unforgettable scene almost too beautiful to be real.
+The white-washed villages of Santorini seem to be built directly on top of each other, climbing up the steep walls of the caldera one thousand feet above sea level.
+Combine that with bright blue rooftops set against turquoise waters and you have one unforgettable scene.
+Almost too beautiful to be real.

-Taking in the views is worth the trip alone, but Santorini offers much more than that!
+Experiencing these views firsthand is worth the trip alone, but Santorini offers much more than that!

-Many people view Santorini as a romantic getaway for honeymooners or couples looking to do nothing but relax by the pool and enjoy the views.
-After spending 7 days in Santorini, 2 with Jake, and 5 on my own, I can tell you Santorini offers more than a romantic vacation for two.
+Many people view Santorini as a romantic getaway for honeymooners or couples.
+After spending 7 days in Santorini, 2 with Jake, and 5 alone, I can tell you Santorini offers more than a romantic vacation for two.
+And MUCH more than just a quick cruise-ship stop.

 Whether you're traveling as a couple, alone, or with a group, discover all that Santorini has to offer with my list of the 10 best things to do in Santorini, Greece.